BhavyaMehra/Recipe_Popularity_Prediction/README.md

 Tasty Bytes, an online recipe startup, features new recipes daily on their homepage.
 Popular recipes can boost site traffic by up to 40%, but predicting which recipes will become popular beforehand is challenging.
 Recipes are labeled popular based on a high engagement score.

 ## Overview
-This project aims to predict recipe popularity using machine learning, focusing on identifying unpopular recipes with at least 75% accuracy to help the startup optimize featured content.
+This project is part of Data Scientist Certification @ DataCamp.
+It aims to predict recipe popularity using machine learning, focusing on identifying unpopular recipes with at least 75% accuracy to help the startup optimize featured content.
 The approach includes data cleaning, exploratory analysis, feature engineering, and comparing models to maximize precision.

 ## Metric Choice
 We predict if a recipe will be popular (high traffic) or not.